 My first job out of college in 2005 was worth $55,000 a year to me.
 Each year, I’d get cost-of-living raises and every time I switched jobs (a tactic I highly recommend to maximize the growth of your earnings), I enjoyed a nice bump.

 About 14 years after I started my career, I increased my salary by a factor of three.

-In other words, I know what it’s like to earn a bunch of money…way more than what I needed to provide for the basic needs of life.
+In other words, I know what it’s like to earn a bunch of money and then retire early … way more money than what I needed to provide for the basic needs of life.
 Way more than I truly ever thought that I would earn.

 And if you’re sitting in your career earning big bucks, I’m going to drop some wisdom into your lap that might just transform the way that you think about your salary and your lifestyle.